Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Multiplicative updates for

 \algsetup{indent=2em}

-Because of the step length procedure that guarantees the objective function to not increase (steps 3-6), the use of Algorithm~\ref{muHwsnmf} in an alternating scheme to solve~\eqref{wsnmf} by updating $W$ and $H$ alternatively is guaranteed to not cause the objective function to increase.
-Since the objective function is bounded below, this guarantees that the objective function value converges as $k\to\infty$.
+Because of the step length procedure that guarantees the objective function to not increase (steps 3-6), the use of Algorithm~\ref{muHwsnmf} in an alternating scheme to solve~\eqref{wsnmf} by updating $W$ and $H$ alternatively is guaranteed to not increase the objective function.
+Since the objective function is bounded below, this guarantees that the objective function values converge as $k$ goes to infinity.